Foods to avoid high cholesterol

 Understanding homocysteine cardiovascular disease is probably even more important than foods to lower cholesterol.

-Scientists now think that HOMOCYSTEINE, a breakdown product of the essential amino acid METHIONINE metabolism (found in large quantities in red meat, fish and dairy products) is an even better indicator of heart and cardiovascular disease, amongst other diseases as Homocysteine attacks the bloodvessel walls.
+Scientists now think that HOMOCYSTEINE, a breakdown product of the essential amino acid METHIONINE metabolism (found in large quantities in red meat, fish and dairy products) is an even better indicator of heart and cardiovascular disease.

 Read more at HOMOCYSTEINE CARDIOVASCULAR DISEASE.

-So by the inclusion of foods to lower cholesterol, we need to aim for the right to enjoy an egg a day, without spoiling the figures.
+So by the inclusion of foods to lower cholesterol, we need to aim for the right to enjoy some saturated fats in dairy products without spoiling the figures.

 We in fact eat only free range eggs because they have three times the omega-3 and higher choline.